 NZSA.
 “Good Morning, Society of Authors.”

-NZSA. … “Well, we are a membership organisation and advice is one of the benefits of membership.
-We have quite a lot of useful information in the public sections of our website and frequently asked questions, so perhaps you could start there.
+NZSA. … We have quite a lot of useful information on our website and frequently asked questions, so perhaps you could start there.
 We have lists of assessors and editors, publishers, reviewers and industry websites..”

-The first thing a writer should do is join the union!
-The NZSA Te Puni Kaituhi o Aotearoa (Pen NZ Inc) has been representing the interests of writers since 1934.
+The NZSA Te Puni Kaituhi o Aotearoa (Pen NZ Inc) has been supporting the interests of writers since 1934.

-NZSA provides ongoing communications about the literary scene, administer prizes and awards, a Learning Hub of professional development events and assessment and mentoring programmes, and shares communications and opportunities for writers.
-A national office supports 8 regional branches who offer monthly meetings; and NZSA is represented on industry boards and committees such as PLR Advisory Group, We Create, The Coalition for Books, the Book Awards Trust, the Burns Fellowship Committee, and Copyright Licensing NZ – to provide advice, and to liaise and collaborate across the sector.
+NZSA provides ongoing communications about the book industry news, administers prizes and awards, runs a Learning Hub of professional development events and assessment and mentoring programmes, and shares communications and opportunities for writers.
+A national office supports 8 regional branches that offer monthly meetings, and NZSA is represented on industry boards and committees such as PLR Advisory Group, We Create, The Coalition for Books, The Book Awards Trust, the Burns Fellowship Committee, and Copyright Licensing NZ – to provide advice, and to liaise and collaborate across the sector.

-NZSA supports the development of your writing as you progress through your career and is an organisation run by writers, for writers.
+NZSA supports the development of your writing as you progress through your career.

 What happens at the publication end of writing remains a mystery for many.
-We know that around 45% of our membership self-publishes both in book and digital form.
+We know that around 45% of writers self-publish both in book and digital form.
 Digital books can be uploaded to Ingram Spark, Amazon, to distributors like Draft2Digital, or via other providers.

 What you do with your print book to promote and support its release follows the same trajectory whether you a releasing a book yourself, or via a traditional publisher.
 Here’s just some of the steps you will need to think about: